Analyzing Deutsche Börse (DBOEY) and Its Competitors

 |2.41

-As a group, “Security & commodity brokers, dealers, exchanges & services” companies have a potential upside of 0.23%.
-Given Deutsche Börse’s competitors stronger consensus rating and higher possible upside, analysts clearly believe Deutsche Börse has less favorable growth aspects than its competitors.
+As a group, “Security & commodity brokers, dealers, exchanges & services” companies have a potential downside of 0.04%.
+Given Deutsche Börse’s peers stronger consensus rating and higher probable upside, analysts clearly believe Deutsche Börse has less favorable growth aspects than its peers.

 Profitability

-This table compares Deutsche Börse and its competitors’ net margins, return on equity and return on assets.
+This table compares Deutsche Börse and its peers’ net margins, return on equity and return on assets.

 |Net Margins